 Zach enjoys finding efficient, creative solutions to complex business problems.
-He works extensively with breach-of-contract and breach-of-warranty claims, and he defends companies in banking litigation, business tort lawsuits, appeals and class actions brought under state consumer protection laws.
-Zach has also represented clients in high-stakes business arbitration and FINRA disputes, and his business and financial services litigation experience covers claims and defenses in several technical areas of law, including:
+He works extensively with breach-of-contract and breach-of-warranty claims, and he defends companies in banking litigation, business tort lawsuits, appeals and class actions brought under antitrust and consumer protection laws.
+Zach has successfully defended clients in MDLs and other complex litigation involving various products and sales practices.
+He has also represented clients in high-stakes business arbitration and FINRA disputes, and his business litigation experience covers claims and defenses in several technical areas of law, including:

 - non-compete and non-solicitation agreements;